mipmip/gnome-shell-extensions-hotkeys-popup/README.md

 - Shows popup with hotkeys of Gnome Shell and Gnome Window Manager
 - Get configured shortcuts from GSettings
-- Works with Gnome 40
+- Works with Gnome 40 and 41
 - Transparency optional
 - Set hotkey key binding in preference
 - Choose which hotkeys should be displayed in popup